Montana Forest and Conservation Experiment Station

 The Montana Forest & Conservation Experiment Station is helping Montana's natural resources.
 Here are a few examples:

-This summer, our state hydrologist professor Kelsey Jencso traveled across the state to set up a network of weather stations on private ranchlands and ag experiment stations.
-These mesonet stations provide hourly reports of moisture, temperature and soils at four depths, as well as rainfall, solar intensity, wind, temperature, relative humidity and barometric pressure.
+Our state climatologist, professor Kelsey Jencso, traveled across the state to set up a network of weather stations on private ranchlands and ag experiment stations.
+The Montana Mesonet provides hourly reports of moisture, temperature and soils at four depths, as well as rainfall, solar intensity, wind, temperature, relative humidity and barometric pressure.
 The information supports the optimization of crop timing, monitoring of available water, irrigation efficiency, fertilizer management, stock management, and identification of pending drought conditions.
 Mesonets in other states have resulted in millions of dollars of improved profitability statewide.

-One of our recent graduates – grad student Mike Schaedel – recently published his research on how well thinned forests store carbon verus un-thinned forests.
+One of our recent graduates, Mike Schaedel, published his research on how well thinned forests store carbon verus un-thinned forests.
 His results are somewhat surprising: conventional wisdom tells us that an unthinned forest, full of more trees, would store more carbon in that more dense tree canopy.
 Instead, Mike found that precommercially thinned stands actually store the same amount of carbon as an unthinned forest.
 So now we can help landowners both manage their timber resources for good economic sense AND meet carbon storage goals.
 (Source: Forest Ecology and Management)

 Students in some of our forestry courses have spent the last few semesters trying to better understand our timber and rangeland assets at Bandy Ranch, a MFCES property in the Blackfoot Valley.
 They’ve successfully partnered with local organizations (Trout Unlimited, US Fish and Wildlife Service, neighboring landowners) to design, propose and get funding for a new bridge across a cutthroat trout stream that flows directly the Blackfoot River.
 The new bridge and improved culvert system not only provide better passage for the fish, but now logging trucks can get across the stream into the heart of the ranch to do logging – part of another student project to plan and manage timber sales on the property.